The 20 Best Progressive External Ophthalmoplegia Doctors Near Me in Massachusetts, US

 English

-Marc Bouffard is a Neurologist in Boston, Massachusetts.
+Marc Bouffard is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Bouffard is rated as an Experienced provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
-His top areas of expertise are Papilledema, Optic Neuritis, Pseudotumor Cerebri Syndrome, and Increased Intracranial Pressure.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Papilledema, Optic Neuritis, Pseudotumor Cerebri Syndrome, and Increased Intracranial Pressure.

 What is the definition of Progressive External Ophthalmoplegia?